2025-05-12

 But I discovered Cloudflare Pages and three things clinched it:

-, watch Pages build and deploy.
+So far, the experience has been smooth: push to main, watch Pages build and deploy.
 No horror stories, no surprise throttling.

 (If traffic ever explodes, Cloudflare’s free egress should shield my wallet.
 Fingers crossed.)